FreedomIntelligence/LLMZoo/README.md

 ## 🐼 Models

-The philosophy to name models:
+### Chimera (LLM mainly for Latin and Cyrillic languages)

-> The biggest barrier to LLM is that we do not have enough candidate names for LLM, as LLAMA, Guanaco, Vicuna, and
+> The philosophy to name: The biggest barrier to LLM is that we do not have enough candidate names for LLM, as LLAMA,
+> Guanaco, Vicuna, and
 > Alpaca were already used, and there are no more members in the camel family.
 Therefore, we find a similar hybrid
 > creature in Greek mythology, [Chimera](https://en.wikipedia.org/wiki/Chimera_(mythology)), composed of different Lycia
 > and Asia Minor animal parts.
 > Coincidentally, it is a hero/role in DOTA (and also Warcraft III).
 It could therefore be used to memorize a period to
 > play games overnight during high school and undergraduate time.

+### Phoenix (LLM across Languages)

 > The second model is named **Phoenix**.
 In Chinese culture, the Phoenix is commonly regarded as a symbol of *the king of birds*; as the saying goes "百鸟朝凤", indicating its ability to coordinate with all birds, even if they speak
 > different languages.
-We refer to Phoenix as the one capable of understanding and speaking hundreds of (bird) languages.
+We refer to Phoenix as the one capable of understanding and speaking hundreds of (bird)

-> More importantly, **Phoenix** is the symbol of "the Chinese University of Hong Kong, Shenzhen" (CUHKSZ); It goes
-> without saying this is also for the Chinese University of Hong Kong (CUHK).

-### Chimera:

-LLM mainly for Latin and Cyrillic languages.

-### Phoenix:

-LLM across Languages.
+> languages.

 ### CAMEL (Chinese And Medically Enhanced Langauge models)

-Its Chinese name is HuatuoGPT or 华佗GPT to commemorate the great Chinese physician named Hua Tuo (华佗), who lived around 200 AC.
-Training is already finished; we will release it in two weeks; some efforts are needed to delopy it in public cloud servers in case of massive requests.
+> The philosophy to name: Its Chinese name is HuatuoGPT or 华佗GPT to commemorate the great Chinese physician named Hua
+> Tuo (华佗), who lived
+> around 200 AC.
+Training is already finished; we will release it in two weeks; some efforts are needed to delopy it in
+> public cloud servers in case of massive requests.

-### Vision-langugae LLaMA (coming soon)
+### Vision-Language Models (coming soon)

-### Retrieval-augmented LLaMA (coming soon)
+### Retrieval-augmented Models (coming soon)

 ## 🧐 Evaluation